ProtonMail/WebClients/packages/crypto/README.md

 // To import a private key, the passphrase must be known
 // (otherwise, either wait for it to be available, or import as public key) const senderPrivateKey = await CryptoProxy.importPrivateKey({
     armoredKey: '...', // or `binaryKey`
-  passphrase: 'key decryption passphrase' // If the key is expected to be already decrypted (rare, but it can happen for keys uploaded by the user), you have to pass `passphrase: null`.
+    passphrase: 'key decryption passphrase', // If the key is expected to be already decrypted (rare, but it can happen for keys uploaded by the user), you have to pass `passphrase: null`.
 });
 ```